 The Data Recipient has requested the Data Provider to transfer certain Data that was collected under the Project/s listed in Clause 1 for purposes of the “Individual Participant Data meta-analysis to quantify the impact of high ambient temperatures on maternal and child health in Africa” (“the Study”) within the HE2AT Project, the details of which are set out under Annexure “B” attached hereto.

 The Data Provider will transfer a Limited Data Set to the Data Recipient.
-A “Limited Data Set” consists of health information that has had all direct identifiers concerning the subject of the record (and his or her employer, family, and household members) deleted; that is, the information excludes all of the following: names; street addresses (excluding suburb, small area or town); telephone numbers; fax numbers; electronic mail addresses; government insurance numbers; medical record numbers; health plan beneficiary numbers; account numbers; certificate/license numbers; vehicle identifiers and serial numbers, including license plate numbers; device identifiers and serial numbers; web universal resource locators (URLs); internet protocol (IP) address numbers; biometric identifiers, including finger and voice prints; and full-face photographic images and any comparable images.
+A “Limited Data Set” consists of health information that has had all direct identifiers concerning the subject of the record (and his or her employer, family, and household members) deleted; that is, the information excludes all of the following: names; ; telephone numbers; fax numbers; electronic mail addresses; government insurance numbers; medical record numbers; health plan beneficiary numbers; account numbers; certificate/license numbers; vehicle identifiers and serial numbers, including license plate numbers; device identifiers and serial numbers; web universal resource locators (URLs); internet protocol (IP) address numbers; biometric identifiers, including finger and voice prints; and full-face photographic images and any comparable images.
+Given the nature of our research, we request that street addresses are not deleted.

 The transfer of the Data will be done in accordance with the terms and conditions of this Agreement.